 Spend less time on email

 Much like meetings, most of us don’t really love work emails, but they’re a necessary part of the game.
-Here’s a few alarming stats, starting with this one – on an average, you’ll spend 28% of your week at work going through email, which makes for about 11 hours.
+Here are a few alarming stats, starting with this one – on an average, you’ll spend 28% of your week at work going through email, which makes for about 11 hours.
 You’ll send and receive about 124 emails per day, a little over 600 weekly.

 On its own, you could say that this is not such great news, but no cause for alarm.
 However, research shows that workplace distractions such as email go way beyond the task itself.
 Namely, it takes 23 minutes to refocus our attention once we’re interrupted – by email, for example, several hundred times per week.